streed/simpleStore/README.md

     { "value": "hello world" }

-Now if a key is set on D it will follow the same pattern and eventually get to all of the nodes by the propagation method.
+Now if a key is set on D it will follow the same pattern and eventually get to all of the nodes by the propagation method as long as there exists a path between the nodes.

-It is sup[er simple, but it works and can be made much more robust and is on my TODO plate.